IasonKotakis/IasonKotakis/README.md

 ## Recent Music Posts
 <!-- BLOG-POST-LIST:START -->
-If things goes well, this section should automatically be replaced by a Spotify playlist and recent songs.
+If things goes l, this section should automatically be replaced by a Spotify playlist and recent songs.
 <!-- BLOG-POST-LIST:END -->

 <br/>